-The Enterprise Rose Architectural Fellowship partners emerging architectural designers with local community development organizations, where they facilitate an inclusive approach to development to create green, sustainable, and affordable communities.
-As an integral staff member of the organization, the fellow will focus on advancing the organization’s practices in community engagement, sustainability and design excellence.
+The Enterprise Rose Architectural Fellowship partners emerging architectural designers with local community development organizations to facilitate an inclusive approach to development that results in green, sustainable, and affordable communities.
+As an integral member of their host organization, fellows integrate design processes, community engagement principles, and creativity into development projects and the organization overall.

-By becoming a fellow, you join a growing network of passionate and talented public interest designers who are continuously changing what is possible in community development.
+By becoming a fellow, you will learn first-hand the dynamics, challenges, and potential of mission-driven real estate finance, maintenance, community organizing, and policy.
+You also join a growing network of passionate and talented public interest designers who are continuously changing what is possible in community development.

 Our Core Principles

 - Design Excellence: Fellows use their architectural skills to develop buildings, site designs, and neighborhood plans that improve economic, social, cultural, health, and environmental outcomes.

 - Community Engagement: Fellows become an integral piece of the network among residents, local leaders, advocates, and government officials advocating for community-based design and development that reflects local residents’ needs and desires.

 - Sustainability: Fellows integrate Enterprise’s Green Communities Criteria and other leading sustainable building methods to transform the design, location, and building of affordable homes for people of low-income.